 Cost Reduction in Language Services

-Fortunately, not all language services requires immediate translation.
-Some less expensive services, for example, involve remotely translating of written documents.
+Fortunately, not all language services require immediate translation Some less expensive services, for example, involve remotely translating of written documents.
 It’s also important to note that the advancement of technology and access to the Internet has reduced language service costs substantially.

 Here’s a few examples on how technology has reduced cost.

-In the past, translators might have had to travel for in-person interpretation—especially in communities where there were no professional linguists for specific languages.
+In the past, a translation company may have sent out a language interpreter for in-person interpretation—especially in communities where there were no professional linguists for specific languages.
 Now, however, a pool of interpreters with experience and fluency in hundreds of languages can be accessed with web-based video applications.
 This reduces travel expenses and gives people access to linguistic support in regions where they didn’t exist before.

 Costs can also be mitigated with telephonic interpretation.
 This is helpful when interpreters are working to interpret a conversation between two people from the source language to the target language and vice versa.
 Telephonic interpretation eliminates the need for in-person language support in some medical, legal, and diplomatic settings.

-Our firm Geneva Worldwide has provided language services for over 30 years.
+As a leading language service company, Geneva Worldwide has provided language support for over 30 years.
 We source experienced and talented linguists who speak hundreds of languages from our New York City-based headquarters.
 Give our friendly team a call today to learn more about our services.